SyFlores/python-challenge/PyPoll/Sources, Collaboration, and Thoughts.md

   - Use that list to run conditionals in a loop to update count variables for each
   - Use a loop to autocreate a dictionary
   - Results should also be printed from a loop
+  - Once you iterate through a csvrader, you will have to create a separate with open() statement
+    - Ran into a lot of headaches trying to iterate throught the csv multiple times
+    - Necessary because we needed to iterate through once to get the unique candidates and convert list into a dictionary once done